What is an Inspection Test Plan?

 What to Include in an Inspection Test Plan Template?

-An Inspection Test Plan Template (ITP) should outline the necessary inspections and tests to ensure that all activities are conducted systematically.
-Here are essential fields that should normally be included in an Inspection Test Plan Template :
+An Inspection Test Plan Template should outline the necessary inspections and tests to ensure that all activities are conducted systematically.
+What does an ITP template include?

 Here’s a sample template report would look like :